Questions and answers

 Do the children have to participate for the whole 4 hours in a day?

-Regarding the 4 hours a day over 4 weeks in the Summer and 1 week at Easter and Christmas - does this mean you want the same children to attend for all of this time?
+Regarding the 4 hours a day over 4 weeks in the Summer and 1 week at Easter and winter - does this mean you want the same children to attend for all of this time?
 Or that we need to have provision running 4 hours/4 days/6 weeks that different children can attend?

 Why don’t free places cover the whole school holidays?